carlosivanr/intro_to_R/README.md

 In this workshop, we will be covering basic commands in R to get users over the hump of learning R.

 **Install Software** \
 A working installation of both R and RStudio is required.
 R and RStudio are two completely different things.
-R is the core programming language and RStudio is an integrated development environment (IDE) that lets you work with.
+R is the core programming language and RStudio is an integrated development environment (IDE) that makes working with R easier.
 - [Install R](http://cran.wustl.edu/)
 - [Install RStudio](https://www.rstudio.com/products/rstudio/download/#download)